 '''

 library(DAAG)

-names(races2000) # Require dist, climb, time and timef
+names(hills2000) # Require dist, climb, time and timef

-hills2k <- races2000[races2000$type=="hill", 7:10]

-'''
+@%

-An initial step is to obtain scatterplot matrices that shows all of the pairwise scatterplots for the variables that are of interest:
+An initial step is to obtain scatterplot matrices that shows all of the pairwise scatterplots for the variables that are of interest: \begin{verbcode} plot(hills2000[, 7:10]) # Equivalent to pairs(hills2k) plot(log(hills2000[, 7:10])) # Check what difference this makes '''

-'''

-plot(hills2k) # Equivalent to pairs(hills2k)

-plot(log(hills2k)) # Check what difference this makes

-'''

 The diagonal panel in the same column as the graph gives the x-axis label.
 The diagonal panel in the same row gives the y-axis label.
-Such a graph may be examined, if there are enough points, for evidence of: (1) Strong clustering in the data, and/or obvious outliers; (2) Clear non-linear relationships, so that a correlation7 will underestimate the strength of any relationship; (3) Severely skewed distributions, so that the correlation is an unreliable measure of the strength of relationship.
+Such a graph may be examined, if there are enough points, for evidence of: (1) Strong clustering in the data, and/or obvious outliers; (2) Clear non-linear relationships, so that a correlation will underestimate the strength of any relationship; (3) Severely skewed distributions, so that the correlation is a biased measure of the strength of relationship.